-This post contains affiliate links.
+This post contains affiliate links for your convenience.
 For more information, see my policies here.
 As always, my favorable opinions of valuable classes and learning opportunities are 100% my own.

 I’ve been working on positively changing things up at home.
 I started with my mornings.
 But even with all of the work I was putting in, I wasn’t where I wanted to be.

 I had some major breakthroughs while taking this fun, supportive class.
-And today I’m going to share them with you, in hopes that you’ll be inspired to take action and get busy making over your mornings!
+And today I’m sharing them with you, in hopes that you’ll be inspired to take action and make over over your mornings, too!